SimoneHibma/Quantifying-the-spatio-temporal-patterns-of-heatwaves-for-Honduras/README.md

 -  Heatwave_definition_avg_hw_characteritics (CPC and ERA5-Land seperately)
 -  Trend-analysis
 -  %land & severity
 -  Temporal_graphs
-The input and output paths need to be mannually changed, and the first 2 scripts need to be ran until the merged_cpc and merged_era5 in the script what is done is also descriped and headings are made for reasability.
+The input and output paths need to be mannually changed, and the first 2 scripts need to be ran until the merged_df_cpc and merged_df_era5.
+In the script what is done is also descriped and headings are made for reasability.